 It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
 Taking these steps can help prevent thoracic aortic aneurysm and its complications.

-If you're diagnosed with a thoracic aortic aneurysm, you should ask about the size of your aneurysm, whether your doctor has noticed any changes and how frequently you should visit your doctor for follow-up appointments.
+If you're diagnosed with a thoracic aortic aneurysm, you should ask about the size of your aneurysm, whether your health care provider has noticed any changes and how frequently you should visit your health care provider for follow-up appointments.